Recent Water Damage Posts

 - Is there electricity available (on-site)?

-SERVPRO of Carrollton specializes in the cleanup and restoration of residential and commercial property after a fire, smoke or water damage event.
+SERVPRO of Carrollton and Bent Tree (Far North Dallas) specializes in the cleanup and restoration of residential and commercial property after a fire, smoke or water damage event.
 Our staff is highly trained in property damage restoration.
 From initial and ongoing training at SERVPRO’s corporate training facility to regular IICRC-industry certification, rest assured our staff is equipped with the knowledge to restore your property.